Financial support for College students

 Uniform and Equipment

-First-year college students who come from a household with a total income of less than £31,000 per year, can apply for essential uniform and equipment costs for the following courses: Catering / Professional Cookery, Hospitality and Bakery, Hairdressing, Beauty and Theatrical and Media Makeup.
-This is through what is known as the Learner Support Fund (LSF).
+First-year college students who come from a household with a total income of less than £31,000 per year, can apply for essential uniform and equipment costs for the following courses: Catering/Professional Cookery, Hospitality and Bakery, Hairdressing, Beauty Therapy, Theatrical and Media Makeup, Brickwork, Plumbing, Carpentry, Construction Multi-Skills and Electrical Installation.

 What if you are awarded with support for these costs after purchasing uniform or equipment yourself?